fedtools/adfstoolkit/doc/mfa.md

 **ADFSToolkit goes to great lengths to align with REFEDS MFA behaviour on your behalf and diminish risk, however it cannot be eliminated.
 If configuration is only partially followed/performed, your installation may be at risk claiming MFA when it is not MFA.**

-AD FS configurations ADFSToolkit performs on your behalf to support REFEDS MFA are:
+Configuration ADFSToolkit performs on your behalf to AD FS to support REFEDS MFA are:
 - Slight Adjustments to AD FS Global Defaults
 - Creation of a REFEDS MFA Access Control Policie in AD FS
 - Addition to each of the Relying Parties (RPs) that ADFSToolkit oversees adding a transformation rule as a safety measure to prevent improper MFA attestation.